Visualising the SWaP and Performance of Portable Atomic Clocks

 Cutting edge: SWaP vs Performance plot

 Atomic clocks are currently the best source of precision timekeeping.
 Optical atomic clocks are the best atomic clocks, however up until very recently, have been confined to the laboratory.
-Much work has been done to make atomic clocks portable.
-While microwave atomic clocks have been packaged in a portable form for decades, optical atomic clocks are only just starting to leave the laboratory and get into the field.
-The motivation for creating this plot is for it to be used as a resource for those interested and or involved in precision timing, and helping to keep track of the work being done to package high performance clocks into a deployable form.
+Much work over the years has been done to make atomic clocks portable.
+While microwave atomic clocks have been packaged in a portable form for decades, optical atomic clocks are only just starting to leave the laboratory and make their way into the field.
+The motivation for creating this plot is for it to be used as a resource for those interested and or involved in precision timing, and to keep track of the work being done to package high performance clocks into a deployable form.

 NOTE: For the best viewing experience its recommended viewing this website using a desktop or laptop computer rather than a mobile device.
 In a mobile browser, the interactive plotly elements don't work very well.
 Also the plots may be small and difficult to read.